-I have been a resident of Westboro since 2006.
+I have been a resident of Westboro since 2006 and a member of the WCA since 2009.
 Like you, I feel that Westboro is the best neighbourhood to live in and I am committed to keeping it as such.

 I have an enthusiasm for the maintenance of historical buildings and the landscapes that make up this community.
 This, and my desire to learn more about the people that make up this area, drove me to join the board.